Phenix8/Gaze/README.md

 # Gaze #

-Gaze is a digital social game : you have to use your smartphone to find shapes on a physical board.
+Gaze is a digital board game : you have to use your smartphone to find shapes on a physical board.

 ## Privacy ##